Tulipa x hybrida

 Peonies are a big deal here in Alaska.
 But until recently, I’d never heard of a peony tulip in my life.

-As soon as I found out what they were, though, I bought a bag of bulbs to plant this fall.
+As soon as I found out what they were, though, I bought a bag of bulbs to plant in my garden.

 They’re that gorgeous.

 Also called double late tulips or double hybrids, peony tulips (Tulipa x hybrida) are round and layered with scores of ruffled petals, which makes them resemble a real peony (Paeonia lactiflora).

 But the two are entirely different flowers.

 Peonies are usually herbaceous perennials or woody shrubs that grow from thick tubers – which I have recently seen unearthed in my front flower bed because my lovely dog has inexplicably been digging up one of my peonies over and over again…

 They make a stunning cut flower, but they bloom sometime between mid- to late summer, and only for about a week.

 In Alaska, you can find peonies in the grocery store and at florists’ shops for a week or two toward the end of August.

 Peony tulips, on the other hand, are grown from bulbs.

 Like other tulips, they’re members of the Lily family, Liliaceae.
 Originally from Turkey and the Middle East, they’re now grown around the world.